riatelab/bertin/README.md

 - <b>stroke</b>: stroke color (default: "white")
 - <b>strokewidth</b> stroke width (default:0.5)
 - <b>fillopacity</b>: fill opacity (default:1)
 - <b>tooltip</b> an array of 3 values defing what to display within the tooltip.
-The two first values indicates the name of a field in properties. the third value is a string to indicates the unit (default:"")
+The two first values indicates the name of a field in the properties. the third value is a string to indicates the unit (default:"")

 Parameters of the legend